Overview of financing options

 Individual funding:

-General allowance including a position as project lead
+In-kind grant including own position as project leader

 Application:

-Vacancies: Postdoc position (participation in DFG project or collaboration)
+Open positions: Postdoc position (collaboration in DFG project or network)

 Funding period: depending on project duration